fortra/nanodump/README.md

 ## Parameters

 #### --pid -p < PID > (optional)
 PID of lsass.
-If not entered, nanodump will find it dinamically.
+If not entered, nanodump will find it dynamically.

 #### --write -w < path > (optional)
 Where to write the dumpfile.
 If this parameter is not provided, the dump will be downloaded in a fileless manner.